 Data collection media

-The questionnaire is sent by post and there are also telephone and fax contacts and the enterprises can fill the questionnaire out on the Internet.
+The questionnaire is sent by postal mail and there are also telephone and fax contacts, and companies can fill the questionnaire online.

 18.4.
 Data validation